sakshi8398/Tic_tac_toe/README.md

 # Tic_tac_toe
-This is basic game played between two player written in python
+This is a very basic game tic tac toe that is played between two players.
+This game code is written in python by using its basic operators and some functions.
+I have created a various different user-defined functions to perform different tasks.